 That means it’s up to the accounting staff and whichever branch of the company created the purchase order to coordinate investigations into discrepancies such as unpaid invoices, unfulfilled purchase orders or double paid invoices.

 It’s not just enough to pay invoices.
 Most vendor statements or sales contracts have a standard rate that assumes payment on a certain schedule.
 Every company has a different expectation as to when their invoices should be paid.
+Timely payments are crucial for maintaining strong vendor relationships and avoiding penalties.

 Whether it’s net 90 or a 30 day billing cycle, companies that don’t make payments on time can be subject to penalty fees and finance charges.
 All of these eat into company profits.